cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/sinatra-getting-started.html.md

 ## <a id='deploying'></a>Deploying Your Application ##

-Push the application with VMC;
+Push the application with CF;

 <pre class="terminal">
-$ vmc push
+$ cf push

 Name> sinatra-hello-world